TempoAres/minihud-tempofork/README.md

-Mini HUD
+Mini HUD Tempofork
 ==============
-Mini HUD is a tiny client-side mod for Minecraft. that adds the coordinates, looking angle and current speed to the screen.
+Mini HUD Tempofork is a tiny client-side mod for Minecraft, adding many F3-Style info lines to a fully customizable HUD ingame.
-For more information and the downloads (compiled builds), see http://minecraft.curseforge.com/projects/minihud
+It's Original version is made by Masa and can be found at https://github.com/maruohon/minihud this fork adds an Hour counter.

 Compiling
 =========
+The src is only published for 1.17.1!
+If you want other versions, DM "tempoares" on discord.
 * Clone the repository
 * Open a command prompt/terminal to the repository directory
 * run 'gradlew build'